SAP-samples/teched2023-AD161/exercises/Ex2/README.md

 Click the **Import** tab, click **+** (Import from other models) and select **Common Types**.
 From the dialog box, select the **sap.common.CodeList** checkbox, and leave the other defaults.

-The data type is imported to the model.
+The data type is imported to the model, it will be used later as a property in Urgency entity.

 ![](/exercises/Ex2/images/ImportCodeList.png)